 - Be a Safe Driver

 Another huge factor in calculating premiums is your personal driving record.
 This includes past claim history, accident reports, and tickets.
 If you’ve had multiple accidents or tickets in the past, it can take a long time for those things to stop affecting your premiums.
 Your best bet is to always drive the speed limit, obey all traffic rules, and practice defensive driving to avoid accidents.

 - Get a Higher Deductible

-If you think your chances of getting into an accident are low you can elect to take a higher deductible in exchange for a lower premium.
-This is a little riskier, in effect you are betting that you will never get into an accident.
-You can enjoy the lower out of pocket cost each month but should you get into an accident and need to pay for repairs you should have the amount of the deductible tucked into your savings account so you don’t end up without a car to drive.
-This is a great option for low-risk drivers, like people who don’t drive very often, for example.
+If you think your chances of getting into an accident are low, you can elect to take a higher deductible in exchange for a lower premium.
+This is a little riskier; in effect, you are betting that you will never get into an accident.
+You can enjoy the lower out-of-pocket cost each month, but should you get into an accident and need to pay for repairs, you should have the amount of the deductible tucked into your savings account, so you don’t end up without a car to drive.
+This is a great option for low-risk drivers, like people who don’t drive very often.

-Bonus tip: if you drive an older or less expensive car you can forgo full coverage and get liability coverage only.
-Liability coverage only covers the other party in the event you cause an accident, it doesn’t provide protection for your own injuries or property.
-However, this could be a good option for people with inexpensive vehicles they don’t drive that often.
+Bonus tip: if you drive an older or less expensive car, you can forgo full coverage and get liability coverage only.
+Liability coverage only covers the other party in the event you cause an accident; it doesn’t provide protection for your own injuries or property.
+However, this could be a good option for people with inexpensive vehicles that don’t drive that often.

-Many factors go into figuring out what an individual’s auto insurance premiums will be.
+Many factors determine what an individual’s auto insurance premiums will be.
 Some things will be more within your control than others.
-If low premiums are necessary for your budget then make sure to keep all the above factors in mind when buying a car and shopping for unique car insurance.
+If low premiums are necessary for your budget, then keep all the above factors in mind when buying a car and shopping for unique car insurance.